 We have been researching filtration for face masks and air purifiers since 2008.
-One thing we have learned over the years is how to develop great filtration products.
-Being open and transparent about testing and performance is at the core of what we do
+We have learned how to develop great filtration products over the years.
+Being open and transparent about testing and performance is at the core of what we do.

-We know how important it is for you to buy a face mask that offers real respiratory protection.
-In our world performance needs to be backed by data and not fancy marketing jargon.
+We know how important it is for you to buy a face mask that offers absolute respiratory protection.
+In our world, performance needs to be backed by data and not fancy marketing jargon.

-Nelson Labs performed these tests and is the world leader in microbiological and analytical laboratory tests.
-They also perform the pre-qualification testing for NIOSH who certifies N95 masks.
+Nelson Labs performs these tests and is the world leader in microbiological and analytical laboratory tests.
+They also serve the pre-qualification testing for NIOSH, which certifies clinical grade masks.
 They are the gold standard when it comes to medical and pharmaceutical testing.
 Below is a summary of our face mask filter test results.

 KandyMask - Summary of Face Mask Filter Test Results